ivoyager/ivoyager-changelogs/README.md

 * Many new "something_requested" signals in [Global](https://github.com/ivoyager/ivoyager/blob/master/singletons/global.gd).
 These can be used in lieu of direct calls to most functions in StateManager and SaveManager (and others).
 * Expanded API in [Body](https://github.com/ivoyager/ivoyager/blob/master/tree_nodes/body.gd) and [Orbit](https://github.com/ivoyager/ivoyager/blob/master/tree_refs/orbit.gd) classes.
 * Expanded data display for Sun, planets and moons, with closeable sections and subsections.
 Display content can be modified by external project.
 * Added new Composition object.
-BodyCharacteristics can hold any number of Composition instances representing anything.
+The new Body.components dictionary can hold any number of Composition instances representing anything.
 (I, Voyager uses for atmosphere chemical composition for display.)

 ## Changes
 * External project can set root node of the simulation by setting ProjectBuilder property "universe".